 These decisions are a lot easier when youth have opportunities for career exploration, something that National Career Development Month helps reinforce each November.
-They certainly were for Carla, a recent high school graduate whom the National Collaborative on Workforce and Disability for Youth, one of the Office of Disability Employment Policy’s technical assistance centers, met while researching best practices related to Individualized Learning Plans, or ILPs.
+They certainly were for Carla, a recent high school graduate whom the National Collaborative on Workforce and Disability for Youth, one of the Office of Disability Employment Policy’s technical assistance centers, met while researching best practices related to Individualized Learning Plans

 As part of her ILP, Carla took a career assessment that identified both law enforcement and agriculture as potential fields.
 She then took courses in both and learned that fish and game wardens protect natural resources, something she cares about deeply.